Last updated July 21, 2020. Prior versions are available here.

 - General Provisions.

-- Unless otherwise directed by Client in writing, Company may originate publicity, news releases, technical articles or other public announcements, written or oral, whether to the public press or otherwise, that generally refer to the Service Order and/or the existence of an arrangement between the Parties.
+- Unless otherwise directed by Counterparty in writing, Company may originate publicity, news releases, technical articles or other public announcements, written or oral, whether to the public press or otherwise, that generally refer to the Service Order and/or the existence of an arrangement between the Parties.

 - These General Terms and the Service Order constitute the entire agreement between the Parties.
 These General Terms and the Service Order supersede any prior communications, agreements or understandings, whether oral or written, between the Parties.

 - The provisions of this General Terms are severable.
 If any provision is determined to be invalid, illegal, or unenforceable, in whole or in part, the remaining provisions and any partially enforceable provisions shall remain in full force and effect.
 If there is a dispute about the language of General Terms, the fact that one Party drafted these General Terms or any portion thereof shall not be used in its interpretation.